nih-cfde/cfde-deriva/README-registry.md

 store any scalar settings for the user, as a single column for each named setting.

-The `saved_query` table is keyed by a composite key consisting of two
+The `saved_query` table is keyed by a composite key consisting of three parts:
-parts:

 - `user_id`: the user saving the query, also a foreign key to the profile
+- `table_name`: the C2M2 table being searched by the query
 - `query_id`: a client-generated key for the query, unique among all queries saved by the user

 Each user can have zero or more saved query records associated with